Photo by: Photo by Myles Tan on Unsplash

 Long-term exposure to air pollution can significantly increase the risk of a child developing asthma, especially in young children.
 Breathing polluted air can also cause asthma attacks in people who already have asthma.

-- Lifetime exposure to black carbon (or soot) and microscopic air particles, known as particulate matter or PM, was linked to asthma in early childhood (3-5 years old)
+- One study of 1,200 children in Boston found that lifetime exposure to black carbon (or soot) and microscopic air particles, known as particulate matter or PM, was linked to asthma in early childhood (3-5 years old).

 Why does climate change make asthma worse?